webpack/webpack.js.org/src/content/plugins/module-concatenation-plugin.md

 ### Debugging Optimization Bailouts

-When use the webpack CLI, the `--display-optimization-bailout` flag will display bailout reasons.
-When using the webpack config, adding the following to the `stats` object helps:
+When using the webpack CLI, the `--display-optimization-bailout` flag will display bailout reasons.
+When using the webpack config, just add the following to the `stats` object:

 ```js
 {